 The Tribe intends to serve children involved in the child welfare system whose parent(s) are members of a federally recognized Indian Tribe or Alaska Native Village.
-With proof of parent enrollment, Locos Parentis Form or accompanying court documents (or in the case of voluntary placement, a notarized document authorizing temporary custody of the child, which must be updated every 6 months), the LEKT TANF Program will provide services to a child (ren) placed in a caretaker relative home.
+With proof of parent enrollment, Locos Parentis Form, or accompanying court documents (or in the case of voluntary placement, a notarized document authorizing temporary custody of the child, which must be updated every 6 months), the LEKT TANF Program will provide services to a child (or children) placed in a caretaker relative home.

-Additionally, the Tribe allows for Child Only Cases in which a-parent(s) receives Supplemental Security Income (SSI) and is otherwise income eligible.
-The parent(s) receiving SSI is not eligible for TANF but may receive TANF assistance for his or her child-(ren).
-Child Only Cases are also allowed when a single parent is a non-legal citizen.
+Additionally, the Tribe allows for Child-Only Cases in which parent(s) receive Supplemental Security Income (SSI) and is otherwise income eligible.
+The parent(s) receiving SSI is not eligible for TANF but may receive TANF assistance for his/her/their own child(ren).
+Child-Only Cases are also allowed when a single parent is a non-legal citizen.
 When the parent is a non-legal citizen, the cash grant will be issued through a payee or direct vendor payments.